antronerds/r2-tutorials/docs/Pathway_Finder.md

 1. R2 calculates for all genes in the KEGG pathways whether their expression correlates with that of CTNNB1.
-Next it calculates for all pathways whether they contain a significant number of correlating genes; if the genes correlating with CTNNB1 are overrepresented in that pathway (For an in depth discussion see R2 Tutorial; Find genes correlating with your gene of interest.
-The result is returned as a list of pathways; Figure 3.
+Next it calculates for all pathways whether they contain a significant number of correlating genes.
+If the genes correlating with CTNNB1 are overrepresented in that pathway.
+For an in depth discussion see R2
+    Tutorial: Find genes correlating with your gene of interest.
+The result is returned as a list of pathways; Figure 2.

 	![](_static/images/pathwayfinder/Pathway_Kegg.png "Figure    2: KEGG pathways that have an overrepresentation of genes that    correlate with CTNNB1 in this    dataset")

 	[**Figure    2: KEGG pathways that have an overrepresentation of genes that    correlate with CTNNB1 in this    dataset**](_static/images/pathwayfinder/Pathway_Kegg.png)

-2. An overall explanation is printed above the list; of all genes present in all KEGG pathways, \~ 540 correlate with CTNNB1 with a p value < 0.05.
+2. An overall explanation is printed above the list; of all genes present in all KEGG pathways, \~ 700 correlate with CTNNB1 with a p value < 0.05.
 In the table the KEGG pathways are listed ranked by their p-value for overrepresentation (background in red) or under-representation (in green) of these genes.
 The brightly colored